ggstrader/zmk/docs/docs/behaviors/hold-tap.md

 };
 ```

+#### `hold-while-undecided`

+If enabled, the hold behavior will immediately be held, and will release before the tap behavior is sent.
+With modifiers (excluding the windows key) this will not affect typing, and is useful for mod + clicking.

 #### Positional hold-tap and `hold-trigger-key-positions`

 - Including `hold-trigger-key-positions` in your hold-tap definition turns on the positional hold-tap feature.